Released 1967

 "Cold hearted orb that rules the night, Removes the colours from our sight.

-Red is grey and yellow white,
+Red is grey and yellow white, But we decide which is right.

 And which is an illusion?
 Pinprick holes in a colourless sky,

-The mighty light of ten thousand suns, Challenges infinity and is soon gone.
+Let inspired figures of light pass by, The mighty light of ten thousand suns, Challenges infinity and is soon gone.
 Night time, to some a brief interlude,

 To others the fear of solitude.
+Brave Helios wake up your steeds,

-Bring the warmth the countryside needs
+Bring the warmth the countryside needs."

 The Moody Blues have a very odd position in the pantheon of prog history.
 Despite seven very strong albums in the late sixties and early seventies, and the undoubted claim of Days Of Future Passed as the first true prog album, they are rarely lauded today in the way I feel their pedigree should warrant.
 While many of their contemporaries still gain countless column inches forty years on, it is rare to read a retrospective of their early career in the same way you might encounter Yes, King Crimson or many others who emerged around the same time.
 Perhaps this is because, for a while anyway, The Moodies crossed over and enjoyed success in the mainstream, all but abandoning their progressive roots altogether.
 However, they were not alone in that regard, and I for one will continue to champion their myriad virtues in this humble blog.